ericoporto/ags-manual-wiki/GameSavesCompatibility.md

 };
 </pre>

-If you load older save from version 1 while running version 2, created objects of this type will load, but the newer variable will not be initialized.
+If you load older save from version 1 while running version 2, created objects of this type will load but will be one variable less in size.
+Trying to use this variable in script will result in error.
+This is similar to array case.
+The solution then is likely similar: upon restoring older save recreate managed objects (they will be of correct size), copy valid contents from restored objects into them, and reassign pointers to these recreated objects.
+Again this is explained more in a ["Solutions" section](#solution-4-extending-dynamic-arrays-and-dictionary).

-If on other hand you remove a variable:
+And again, if you remove a variable instead:
 <pre>
 managed struct MyStruct {
     int a;
 };
 </pre>

-Again, the older save will be restored, and old variants of MyStruct will also be loaded, but you obviously no longer will be able to access rest of the variables in script, because they are no longer declared.
+Here he older save will be restored, and old variants of MyStruct will also be loaded.
+They will contain all the removed variables, but you no longer will be able to access them in script because they are no longer declared so script is not aware they exist.

-Finally, let's look at this variant:
+Finally, there's another potential problem.
+Let's look at this variant:
 <pre>
 managed struct MyStruct {
     int a;